Tggl/tggl-doc/docs/developers/sdks/node.md

 }
 ```

-### Default values
+## Hard-coded fallback values

-When using `get`, you can provide a default value that will be returned if the flag is inactive or does not exist:
+When using `get`, you can provide a fallback value that will be returned if the flag is inactive or does not exist:

 ```typescript
 if (client.get('my-feature', 'Variation A') === 'Variation A') {